 Enable Dark Mode in Android Q

 1. There is a quick way to do this.
 You can pull down the Notification Drawer and you won’t find the Dark Mode button.
 To get that tap on the Edit Icon at the bottom left of the drawer.

-2. Once you are in the Settings Menu, navigate to the Battery settings and tap on it to open the Battery options.
+2. Once you are in the Settings Menu, navigate to the Display Settings and tap on it to open the Display options.

-3. Now on the Battery Settings page, the first option you see is “Battery Saver“.
-By default, this should be turned off.
-Now, tap on it to get to the Battery Saver menu.
+3. Now on the Display Settings page, you will see the Theme option.
+By default, the Theme is Light.
+To change it to Dark, tap on it to get to the Theme menu.

 If you have any queries regarding Android Q or How to flash Android Q on your Pixel, let me know in the comments below.
-I will try to catch up with you on those questions.
+I will try to catch up with you on those.